ProIntegritate/GreyHackGame/README.md

 get.passwd      - Generic tool for getting /etc/passwd from host, supports multiple services. get.shell       - Generic tool for getting a shell on host, supports multiple services. sweeper         - A script to sweep complete subnets for Bank.txt.
 Fast, but has some issues.
+                  (Sweeper can be seen in action here: https://www.youtube.com/watch?v=ddDQ3fTPIGg )
 ```

 (NOTE: Save files in the game as .src, not .lua.
 I just used .lua to get color markup on GitHub)